nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/07_Telos.md

   - I'll be going now.
 [End Dialog] -> other options? -> don't kill yet
 - SAVE
 - Doton Het (207TEL.mod\dotonhet.dlg) -> should have 1000c in hand
-  - Wonderful sight, isn't it?
-The best of my dancers, and the best I've seen in many years.
   - Who are you?
   - Odds and ends?
   - Could I look at your inventory?